RERA Tenancy Law in Dubai : A Complete Guide

 RERA Tenancy Law in Dubai A Complete Guide

-The Real Estate Regulation Agency, popularly known as RERA, is a regulatory framework for Dubai Tenancy laws that control and handle tenants’ powers to exercise and obligations to comply with.
-In simpler terms, the RERA laws establish authoritative regulations to address the association between the tenant and landlord and summarise each person’s roles and obligations to reduce conflicts and misunderstandings.
-This blog will delve into various facets of RERA rules for a rent increase in Dubai.
+The Real Estate Regulation Agency, popularly known as RERA, is a regulatory framework for Dubai Tenancy laws.
+They control and handle tenants’ powers to exercise and obligations to comply with.
+In simpler terms, the RERA laws establish authoritative regulations to address the association between the tenant and landlord.
+This summarises each person’s roles and obligations to reduce conflicts and misunderstandings.

 RERA Laws Governing Tenancy Contracts in Dubai